All Episodes

 Everything's falling apart.

-Everything's going to hell in a handbasket, from global warming to the war in Iraq to the Bush administration.
+From global warming to the war in Iraq to the Bush administration, everything is, it's apocalyptic.

 There is nothing happy.

-There is no happiness In the left.
+There is no happiness in the left.

 They don't exude it.

-They don't inspire it, and they don't try.
+They don't inspire it.

 In fact, they don't want people to be happy because they think anger and rage and fear are the way they will get elected.